sushma9903/todo-hitl/README.md

 The assignment required the following:

 1. **Add a Todo List tool**
-   Generate a structured list of steps describing how the agent plans to solve the user’s query *before* executing tools.
+   Generate a structured list of steps describing how the agent plans to solve the user’s query *before* executing any tools.

 2. **Add Human-in-the-Loop control**
-   Pause execution and request explicit user approval before running any tool.
+   Pause execution and request explicit user approval before running tools.
    *(Bonus: request approval after plan generation and before tool execution.)*

 3. **Evaluate LangChain middleware**
    Investigate `TodoListMiddleware` and Human-in-the-Loop middleware as referenced in the assignment.

-This repository demonstrates **all three**, with clear justification for architectural decisions.
+This repository demonstrates **all three**, with clear justification for the architectural decisions made.

 ---